Gen2ly/alrd-buildimg/readme.md

 ### Description

-`alrd-buildimg` is a script that builds the Arch Linux Rescue Disk iso images.
+`alrd-buildimg` is a script that builds the Arch Linux Rescue Disk ISO images.

 ### Usage